morisawausa/ProofingTool/README.md

 ## Installation

 1. Clone the Proofing Tool repo.
-It’s usually best to clone them into the `Repositories` folder in Glyphs, along the lines of `/Users/yourusername/Library/Application Support/Glyphs 3/Repositories`.
+It’s usually best to clone into the `Repositories` folder in Glyphs, along the lines of `/Users/yourusername/Library/Application Support/Glyphs 3/Repositories`.

 2. Double-click on the `ProofingTool.glyphsPlugin` file.
 Glyphs App should open up and prompt you to install the plugin.

 3. It will ask you whether you want to copy the plugin or use an Alias.
 Using the Alias option will help you pull any future updates to the tool.

-4. Restart Glyphs
+4. Quit and restart Glyphs.

 5. Open a `.glyphs` file and make sure there are instances setup.

 6. Go to `File > Proofing Tool` to start up the tool.

-### On Setting up Exports
+### Setting up Exports
-⚠️ The tool, by default, will use the `Style Name` field on the exports tab to setup the list of available instances.
+⚠️ The tool, by default, will use the `Style Name` field on the font’s exports information to setup the list of available instances.

 However, in cases of multi-axes variable font, you may have duplicate `Style Name` entries across instances to support style-linked static font & VF exports from the same Glyphs file.
 In this case, the exports list will concatenate the default values in `Typographic Family Names` and `Typographic Style Names` (if specified, falling back to the `Style Name`.)